-- ALL staff and volunteers will have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty' - ALL staff and volunteers will have a general understanding of how to identify a child who may be at risk of radicalisation - ALL staff and volunteers will use professional judgement in identifying children who might be at risk of radicalisation and act proportionately - The school Online Safety Policy will ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place - DSLs understand when it is appropriate to make a referral to the Channel Panel Child Sexual Exploitation (CSE) involves exploitative situations, contexts and relationships where young people may receive something (e.g. food, accommodation, drugs, alcohol, gifts or simply affection) as a result of engaging in sexual activities.
+- ALL staff and volunteers will use professional judgement in identifying children who might be at risk of radicalisation and act proportionately - The school Online Safety Policy- see website\ensure the safety of children by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software is in place - DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.

+Child Sexual Exploitation (CSE) involves exploitative situations, contexts and relationships where young people may receive something (e.g. food, accommodation, drugs, alcohol, gifts or simply affection) as a result of engaging in sexual activities.
 The perpetrator will not only groom the victim (possibly over a long period of time) but will always hold some kind of power which increases as the exploitative relationship develops.
 Sexual exploitation involves a degree of coercion, intimidation or enticement, including unwanted pressures from peers to have sex, sexual bullying including on line bullying (cyberbullying) and grooming.
-It is important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse. - The school curriculum (whereby sexual relationships/PSHE is delivered) will include relevant information around the risks associated with CSE - The school Online Safety Policy will ensure the safety of children by ensuring they cannot access inappropriate material when using the internet and that suitable filtering software is in place
+It is important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse and do not recognise that they are a victim of abuse.

+- The school curriculum (whereby sexual relationships/PSHE is delivered) will include relevant information around the risks associated with CSE - The school Online Safety Policy- see website will ensure the safety of children by ensuring they cannot access inappropriate material when using the internet and that suitable filtering software is in place